and0125/portfolio-projects/next-course/youtube-video.md

 Added the domain for the images to the next.config.ts file.

 updated api/auth/[...nextauth]/route.ts to use the handlers from the auth.ts file.

+Finally got the login logout to work!! if you check Mongodb Atlas, you can see the user is logged in.
+These models are the global login info; and require additional information for the session information.

+---

+## Protecting Routes

+We used two different methods to protect routes; one with middleware, and one with a function to check the session (which could be considered a server action).